 Understable/turnover shots that require a driver and more understability than my Explorers.

 Pure utility disc, will only pull it out if I need a RIDICULOUSLY stable short distance throw/extreme headwinds.

-My go to approach disc for anything that requires a stable finish.
-LucidX for a super reliable stable finish, Prime Verdict for straight shots that require stability at the end of flight.
+My go-to approach disc for anything that requires a stable finish.
+Lucid-X for a super reliable stable finish and Prime for straight shots that require stability at the end of flight.